Sussex-Psychology-Software-Team/Sussex-Psychology-Software-Team.github.io/index.markdown

 ### Do you want to work with us?

-Additionally to supporting research in our Department, we are also open to working on contracts with other departments and disciplines, that would benefit from a research fluent programming team.
+Additionally to supporting research in our Department, we are also open to working on collaborations and contracts with other departments and disciplines, that would benefit from a research fluent programming team.
 We offer a number of services, including: